Using Employee Testimonials for Recruiting

 Nothing Communicates "You'll Love Working Here" Better Than Employee Testimonials.
 Here's An Example.

-You may remember the recruiting campaign I shot a little over a year ago for Yancey Brothers, the nation’s oldest Caterpillar dealer.
+You may remember the recruiting campaign I shot for Yancey Brothers, the nation’s oldest Caterpillar dealer.
 If not, you can check it out here.

 It was a series of TV commercials designed to help Yancey Brothers hire more mechanics and service techs.